benngermin/epq/replit.md

 ## User Preferences
 I prefer iterative development with regular, small commits.
 I value clear, concise explanations and prefer to be asked before major architectural changes are made.
 Do not make changes to the folder `shared/`.

+## Recent Changes (October 2025)
+- Fixed question numbering display bug where all questions showed as "Question 1" in the practice UI
+- Resolved progress tracking issue that prevented updates when completing questions
+- Centralized ordinal field assignment in backend (batchFetchQuestionsWithVersions) for consistent numbering
+- Updated all frontend components to use backend-provided ordinal instead of local state indices

 ## System Architecture
 The application follows a client-server architecture.
 - **Frontend**: Built with React, TypeScript, Vite, Tailwind CSS, and shadcn/ui for a modern, responsive user interface.
 UI/UX emphasizes a clean, intuitive design suitable for both desktop and mobile views, including specific considerations for webview environments.